Craigslist

-Craigslist (stylized as craigslist) is an American classified advertisements website with sections devoted to jobs, housing, for sale, items wanted, services, community service, gigs, résumés, and discussion forums.
+Craigslist (stylized as craigslist) is a privately held American company operating a classified advertisements website with sections devoted to jobs, housing, for sale, items wanted, services, community service, gigs, résumés, and discussion forums.

 Craig Newmark began the service in 1995 as an email distribution list to friends, featuring local events in the San Francisco Bay Area.
 It became a web-based service in 1996 and expanded into other classified categories.
-It started expanding to other U.S. and Canadian cities in 2000, and now covers 70 countries.
+It started expanding to other U.S. and Canadian cities in 2000.
+In 2023 Craigslist listed seven hundred cities in 70 countries on its website and generated 560 million visits per month.
+Despite such global presence, 90% of the website visitors are from the USA.
+Nevertheless, according to Alexa, Craigslist was the 19th most visited website in the United States in 2022 and #16 in the World in 2023.

 History

 Having observed people helping one another in friendly, social, and trusting communal ways on the Internet via the WELL, MindVox and Usenet, and feeling isolated as a relative newcomer to San Francisco, Craigslist founder Craig Newmark decided to create something similar for local events.
 In early 1995, he began an email distribution list to friends.
 Most of the early postings were submitted by Newmark and were notices of social events of interest to software and Internet developers living and working in the San Francisco Bay Area.

 The number of subscribers and postings grew rapidly via manual advertising.
 There was no moderation and Newmark was surprised when people started using the mailing list for non-event postings.
 People trying to get technical positions filled found that the list was a good way to reach people with the skills they were looking for.
 This led to the addition of a jobs category.
 User demand for more categories caused the list of categories to grow.
-The initial technology encountered some limits, so by June 1995 Majordomo had been installed and the mailing list "Craigslist" resumed operations.
+The initial technology encountered some limits, so by June 1995 Majordomo had been installed, and the mailing list "Craigslist" resumed operations.
 Community members started asking for a web interface.
 Newmark registered "craigslist.org", and the website went live in 1996.